How much will I pay for income protection (per month) in Australia?

 Monthly cost is based on the average cost of premiums available through finder.com.au's quote engine.

-Compare the cost of income protection brands below
+Compare premiums from income protection brands below

 What factors influence my income protection premium?

 What you pay for income protection is based on a number of factors used by insurers to determine the level of risk you carry.
 These include:

 - Age: Premiums will increase with age because you are more likely to be susceptible to medical conditions.

 - Your gender: Women are generally considered to be more susceptible to pre-existing medical conditions such as heart problems and pregnancy complications.

 - Whether you smoke: You may pay as much as 50% more for income protection insurance if you are a smoker.
 You can have your premiums changed to reflect non-smoker status if you have not smoked for 24 months.